Daily High to Daily Low: Is It Safe to Buy Exxon Mobil Corporation (XOM)?

 Sponsored

-The average price from analysts is $59.48, which is -$3.51 below the current price.
+The average price from analysts is $60.25, which is $2.84 above the current price.
 XOM currently public float of 4.22B and currently shorts hold a 1.29% ratio of that float.
-Today, the average trading volume of XOM was 30.05M shares.
+Today, the average trading volume of XOM was 29.82M shares.

 XOM’s Market Performance

-XOM stocks went up by 1.71% for the week, with a monthly jump of 21.22% and a quarterly performance of 44.79%, while its annual performance rate touched 66.68%.
-The volatility ratio for the week stands at 2.58% while the volatility levels for the past 30 days are set at 2.92% for Exxon Mobil Corporation.
-The simple moving average for the period of the last 20 days is 10.83% for XOM stocks with a simple moving average of 44.23% for the last 200 days.
+XOM stocks went down by -8.84% for the week, with a monthly jump of 8.59% and a quarterly performance of 29.27%, while its annual performance rate touched 64.07%.
+The volatility ratio for the week stands at 2.92% while the volatility levels for the past 30 days are set at 2.96% for Exxon Mobil Corporation.
+The simple moving average for the period of the last 20 days is -2.50% for XOM stocks with a simple moving average of 30.46% for the last 200 days.

 Analysts’ Opinion of XOM